mroach/RollbarSharp/README.md

 As of now this binding is only for .NET 4.
 If there's a widespread desire for .NET 2.0 support, I'd consider doing that.
 There's also a dependency on `System.Web.Routing`, so you'll at least need ASP.NET MVC installed on the system.

+## Installation

+RollbarSharp is available on [Nuget](https://nuget.org/packages/RollbarSharp/) and can be installed by:

+`PM> Install-Package RollbarSharp`

 ## Usage

 ### Configuration